-Excessive absence or tardiness will be handled in the following way:
+Excessive absence, tardiness, or other inappropriate behaviors will be handled in the following way:

-Step #1 - a verbal warning will be given to the student by the job coach and/or academic instructor (Director and Faculty will be notified).
+Step #1 - a verbal warning will be given to the student by the academic instructor (Director will be notified).
+Documentation of the verbal warning will be completed.

-Step #2 - if tardy behavior continues a written warning in the form of a consequence report will be issued to the student by the job coach and/or academic instructor.
+Step #2 - if behavior continues a written warning in the form of a consequence report will be issued to the student by the academic instructor.
 The consequence report will be reviewed with the student, signed by both student and CCS faculty, and become part of the student's permanent file.
+A student/parent meeting will be scheduled to relay information.

-Step #3 - if tardy behavior continues, the student will meet with faculty and/or program director to review termination from work.
+Step #3 - if behavior continues, the student will meet with the employment supervisor, and faculty to review termination from work.
 Termination from work will result in a failing grade for the CCS practicum/internship course.
-A failing practicum/internship grade will require the student to retake the course until successfully completing before moving on to the next more rigorous level of practicum.